Beijar/Beijar/README.md

 - 👋 Hi, I’m @Beijar
-- 👀 I’m interested in ... unity baby
+- 👀 I’m interested in ... game development
-- 🌱 I’m currently learning ... unity baby
+- 🌱 I’m currently learning ...
+Unity
-- 💞️ I’m looking to collaborate on ... unity baby
+- 💞️ I’m looking to collaborate on ...
+Unity projects
-- 📫 How to reach me ... pls dont

 <!---
 Beijar/Beijar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.